Jackie-2000/Jackie-2000.github.io/_pages/about.md

 News
 ------
+* [2025.08] One paper accepted to EMNLP 2025!
+I will be attending EMNLP 2025 in Suzhou, China.
+Please feel free to reach out for a chat!
 * [2025.05] Two papers accepted to ACL 2025!
 * [2025.04] I will join Oracle Health AI as a research intern in the 2025 summer.
 * [2024.12] I will be attending Neurips 2024 and presenting at the [GenAI4Health Workshop](https://genai4health.github.io/).
-Please feel free to reach out for a coffee chat!
 * [2024.04] I will join eBay as a research intern in the 2024 summer.

 Publication & Preprints
 ------
-* Hidden in Plain Sight: Probing Implicit Reasoning in Multimodal Language Models \
+* Hidden in Plain Sight: Reasoning in Underspecified and Misspecified Scenarios for Multimodal LLMs \
   **Qianqi Yan**, Hongquan Li, Shan Jiang, Yang Zhao, Xinze Guan, Ching-Chen Kuo, Xin Eric Wang \
-  *Under Review* \
+  *EMNLP 2025 Mainw* \
   <a href='https://arxiv.org/abs/2506.00258'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a> <a href='https://jackie-2000.github.io/iReason.github.io/'><img src='https://img.shields.io/badge/Project-Page-blue'></a> <a href='https://github.com/eric-ai-lab/iReason'><img src='https://img.shields.io/badge/Code-Github-brightgreen?logo=github'></a>

 * Multimodal Inconsistency Reasoning (MMIR): A New Benchmark for Multimodal Reasoning Models \